Skip to main content

 • Melt 1 TBSP butter (2 TBSP for 4 servings) in pan used for salmon over medium heat.
 Stir in cabbage and carrot mix and scallion whites.
 Cook, stirring occasionally, until lightly browned, 1-2 minutes. • Add garlic and as many chili flakes as you like (we used ½ tsp; 1 tsp for 4).
 Cook, stirring, until fragrant, 1 minute more. • Taste and season with salt and pepper if desired.

 • Push veggies to one side of pan; transfer salmon to empty side of pan.
-Spoon ponzu mixture over salmon.
+Spoon ponzu mixture over tops of salmon.
 Cook until sauce has slightly thickened, 30-60 seconds. • Turn off heat; transfer salmon to a plate.
 Stir veggies in sauce until coated.

 • Divide rice between shallow bowls.
 Top with saucy cabbage and carrots and salmon.
 Sprinkle bowls with scallion greens (and any remaining chili flakes if you like things spicy!).
 Serve.